eloisecalandre/octet/octet/Readme.md

 if it anticpated a file set at a specific length.
 I created a new test sound file at 0 seconds, but it had the same problem upon load.
 I tried to cheat by created a sound file with a higher pitch so that it would play back at the desired pitch in game, but that sounded aweful, therefore I restored the original files instead and decided to try something else.

+I went through all the coding and looked for more interesting things to change, then changed the velocity to make the invaderers faster and set the background colour to midnight blue.